EuiSeonLEE/EuiSeonLEE/README.md

 ![header](https://capsule-render.vercel.app/api?type=waving&color=0:BC0000,100:000000&text=WELLCOME&fontAlign=25&fontAlignY=30&height=150&fontColor=663333&fontSize=70)
 ### Hi!
 My name is Euiseon Lee
-I was studied at Myongji University.\n
+I was studied at Myongji University.
-And interested in Embedded System.\n
+And interested in Embedded System.
-Try a look at my project.
+Try a look at my project.😄

 <!--
 **EuiSeonLEE/EuiSeonLEE** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.